 Uptime is a metric often used by organizations to measure website or application availability to their end users.
 Or as defined by Techopedia, uptime is a metric representing the percentage of time hardware, an IT system, or a device is operational.
 It indicates when a system is working, while downtime refers to when it is not.

-In today's fast-paced digital world, a website or application's availability is of utmost importance.
-Companies find themselves running behind the "five-nines" of availability, but it requires constant monitoring to ensure your systems are always reliable, resilient, and secure.
+In today's fast-paced digital world, a website uptime or application's availability is of utmost importance.
+Companies find themselves running behind the "five-nines" of website availability, but it requires constant uptime monitoring to ensure your systems are always reliable, resilient, and secure.
 While it's not possible to achieve the 99.999% uptime, if this is your goal, this is your guide.

 Uptime is defined as the period of time when a service, application, or website is available to the end user.
 It is the opposite of downtime, but unlike downtime, it can't be unplanned.
 It has to be very well planned and executed on your system to ensure high availability.